Hunstagamez/5001/README.md

 > It does not distribute or host any copyrighted content.
 > All tools used (e.g. yt-dlp) are publicly available and legally maintained.
 > The developer does not condone piracy or public redistribution of copyrighted material.

 ---

+> **Important Architecture Note:**
+>
+> **Project 5001's device mesh (the "hive") and Syncthing's file syncing are separate systems.**
+> - The device mesh controls which devices can download, coordinate, and rotate for rate limiting.
+> - Syncthing handles actual file transfer and folder synchronization between devices.
+>
+> **To fully participate in the distributed system, a device must be:**
+> 1. Added to the Project 5001 mesh (for download/coordination logic).
+> 2. Added to Syncthing (for file syncing).
+>
+> **You must add new devices to both Project 5001 and Syncthing for full functionality.**
+>
+> **Important:** When configuring Syncthing, make sure to sync the `Project5001/Harvest` folder (not just the project root or another folder).
+This is where all music is downloaded and stored.
+Syncing the wrong folder will prevent your devices from receiving new music.
+>
+> - The iPhone should be set up as a receive-only node in Syncthing, syncing only the `Project5001/Harvest` folder.
+Use VLC or another music player that can access the Files app for playback.
+>
+> - Folder ID, Device ID, and API URL should be taken from your main node (laptop/desktop), not the phone.

+---